 - Hair We Share

 - Angel Hair for Kids

-Whether you're cutting your hair yourself or at the salon, this is exactly how to donate hair to Wigs for Kids, no matter what your natural hair texture is:
+Whether you're cutting your hair yourself or at the salon, below is exactly how to donate hair to Wigs for Kids (or another charity) no matter your natural hair texture:

 - Hair must be clean and dry.
 Wet hair will mold during shipping and will be thrown away.